 Types of Wood Polish

 Aerosol polishes are very convenient to use but they have significant downsides in terms of damaging the surfaces of wood furniture.
-They also add silicone oil and other contaminants to furniture and also contain various solvents which can eat through varnish.
+They also add silicone oil and other contaminants to furniture and contain various solvents that can eat through varnish.
 Other types of surface finish, such as polyurethane, are less susceptible to these solvents.

 Liquid polishes are also easy to use.
 There are two types: oil polishes and emulsion cleaners, which are water-based.
-Both are powerful cleaners which leave a lovely sheen.
+Both are powerful cleaners that leave a lovely sheen.
 However, this sheen will be short-lived as the liquid dries.
 Oils can contain a variety of ingredients, from waxes and perfumes to colorants and organic solvents.
-There are drying oils and non-drying oils, but both pose issues because dust easily sticks to wet surfaces.
+There are drying and non-drying oils, but both pose issues because dust easily sticks to wet surfaces.
 In addition, as drying oils get older, they turn yellow or brown, causing furniture to take on a muddy appearance.

 Semi-solid polishes are the best for wood.
-Often called “paste wax,” these products are comprised of a concentrated mixture of wax in an organic solvent or emulsion.
+Often called "paste wax," these products are comprised of a concentrated mixture of wax in an organic solvent or emulsion.
 Semi-solid polishes are stable materials as long as they don't include silicone, so this is the method of choice for polishing wood furniture.
 However, it does take more elbow grease to get the job done—the better the wax, the harder to you need to buff.
-Waxing should only be done twice a year for furniture that gets heavy wear, such as chair arms and desktops, and every three to four years for items like table and chair legs.
+Waxing should only be done twice a year for furniture that gets heavy wear, such as chair arms and desktops, and every three to four years for items such as table and chair legs.
 If you can’t buff a surface to a sheen, you can assume the wax has worn off and it’s ready for another application.

 The best advice is to use what is recommended by your furniture manufacturer and to use it sparingly.
 Most fine furniture will benefit from regular dry dusting using a lambswool or microfiber duster, which can attract the dust from furniture without pitting or scratching the surface.
 They won't leave any type of buildup or chemical residue.
 Be especially careful about using polish products on furniture that has damage to its surfaces.